Portugal Grief Trip

 Day 7

-A leisurely Farewell Brunch at 11am, checkout, then the train back to Porto at 3pm.
+A leisurely Farewell Brunch at 11am, checkout, then the train back to Porto Campanhã, arriving 12:30pm.
+We recommend booking departure flights after 4pm.
 Carry everything home with you.

 What's included